Namestnikov has a goal and two assists as Jets beat Wild 4-2

 The Jets improved to 34-1-1 when leading after two periods.

-Behind a Wild defenseman and immediately in front of goaltender Marc-Andre Fleury, Barron scored on a redirect midway through the third period.
+Behind a Wild defenseman and immediately in front of goaltender Marc-Andre Fleury, Barron scored an insurance goal on a redirect midway through the third period.

 Off a Wild turnover, Iafallo fed Namestnikov whose point-blank shot in front squeaked past Fleury for a 1-0 Jets lead just 2:33 into the game, but Kaprizov spun and scored on a backhand from the slot six minutes later to even the score.